Esinel/eagle6_test/README.md

 NOTES:

--API SwaggerUI interface accessible at http://localhost:8080/swagger-ui.html (change port if necessary) -
+- After starting the server API SwaggerUI interface will be accessible at http://localhost:8080/swagger-ui.html (change port if necessary)